 AFSC has played a key role in expanding free school breakfast and lunch to children statewide.
 But with schools closed and stay-at-home orders in place, many children, seniors, and other West Virginians were at risk of going hungry.
 In early March, Liz Brunello of AFSC’s Appalachian Center for Equality (ACE) program teamed up with Jenny Anderson of Our Future WV to create WV Food ER, a Facebook group to connect West Virginians with resources on food as well as opportunities to volunteer.

-The effort quickly led to the creation of Rapid Response WV, a network of organizations, including AFSC, and community members who are working together to coordinate the purchase and delivery of food and hygienic necessities to people in need.
+The effort quickly led to the creation of Rapid Response WV, a network of organizations, including AFSC, and community members who are working together to coordinate the purchase and delivery of food and hygienic necessities to those who need it.
 We also launched a website that helps people to request assistance and find ways to support community efforts.

-Since its creation, Rapid Response WV has helped 500 families and now has over 300 volunteers.
+As of Dec.
+11, Rapid Response WV has helped more than 1,100 people and now has over 300 volunteers.